ambasta/osram/README.md

 ## Open Source Routing Machine

 High performance routing engine written in C++2a designed to run on OpenStreetMap data.
+The objective of this project is to use as few external dependencies outside of STL and separation of the C++ library from the API and the NodeJS client provided by upstream to allow for easier and simpler embedding of the project.

 The following services are available via C++ library interface:
 - Table - Computes the duration or distances of the fastest route between all pairs of supplied coordinates